-I found the most amazing deal on hams last week at FreshCo (my new favourite grocery store – not as flashy as Loblaws but so many great bargains!) and since my daughter dislikes turkey, I bought one for us to have as our Thanksgiving dinner.
+I found the most amazing deal on hams last week at FreshCo (my new favorite grocery store – not as flashy as Loblaws but so many great bargains!) and since my daughter dislikes turkey, I bought one for us to have for our Thanksgiving dinner.
 I turned it into this delicious Mustard and Jelly Glazed Ham Recipe.

 Now that we tried it, we’ll be having it again for Easter (and maybe Christmas t00).
 It’s just SO good.
 It’s really easy to make and there are many different variations you can make depending on what you have on hand or what you prefer.
 If you like ham, this is a must-try ham recipe!